cgiannoula/DiplomaThesis/README.md

 # DiplomaThesis-BachelorDegree
-My Diploma Thesis for Bachelor's Degree in National Technical University of Athens <br />
+My Diploma Thesis for Bachelor's Degree in National Technical University of Athens entitled "Parallelization Techniques in Data Structures and Algorithms". <br />

 This Diploma Thesis includes a performance and scalability analysis of concurrent binary search trees and a parallelization of the inherently serial Dijkstra's algorithm on modern multicore platforms employing Transactional Memory and the concept of Helper
 Threads.